 CAPTCHA used to be a nightmare for web scraping.
 But with the development of web scraping tools, CAPTCHA can be solved easily.
-Many web scraping tools have the feature of solving CAPTCHA automatically during the extraction process.
-And there are lots of CAPTCHA solvers that can be integrated with scraping systems.
+Many web scraping tools now have the feature of solving CAPTCHA automatically during the extraction process.
+Octoparse currently can handle three kinds of CAPTCHA including hCaptcha, ReCaptcha V2, and ImageCaptha.

 10. Can I republish the content extracted via web crawling?

 Republishing content needs to have consent from the owner.
 Though you can scrape text content from websites that allow bots, it still does not mean you have the copyright of the content.
 You need to use this data in a way that does not infringe the copyrights of the publisher.

 Robots.txt is a text file that tells crawlers, bots, or spiders if a website could be or how it should be scrapped as specified by the website owner.
-It is critical to understand the robots.txt file to prevent being blocked while web scraping.
+Understanding this file can help you prevent being blocked while web scraping.

 Yes, you can scrape data behind a login page easily if you have a functional account on the website.
 The scraping process after the login would be similar to that of a normal scraping.

 A dynamic website would update data frequently.
 For example, you will see infinitive scrolling on Twitter.
 It serves as pagination.
 When you scroll to the bottom of the page, it will load more historical posts.
-To scrape from such website, it is the same process as scraping other websites but you would let the scraper access the website at a certain frequency to get the updated data continuously.
+To scrape from such a website is the same process as scraping other websites, but you would let the scraper access the website at a certain frequency to get the updated data continuously.

-Yes, there are many scraping tools that can download files on the website directly and save to Dropbox or other servers when scraping text information.
+Yes, there are many scraping tools that can download files on the website directly and save them to Dropbox or other servers when scraping text information.
 For example, you can download images from URL list by using Octoparse.

 At last, you may have a general idea about web scraping after reading the 14 questions.
 Here is a video for you to learn more, or you can download the web scraping infographic for structure information.